meteor-vue/vue-meteor-tracker/README.md

 #### Reactive data

-You can make your component `data` properties update from any Meteor reactive sources (like collections or session) by putting an object for each property in the `data` object.
-The object key is the name of the property, and the value is either a function or an object with the following attributes:
+You can make your component `data` properties update from any Meteor reactive sources (like collections or session) by putting an object for each property in the `meteor` object.
+The object key is the name of the property (it shouldn't start with `$`), and the value is either a function or an object with the following attributes:

  - `params()` (optional), a function returning an object, which can use any *Vue* reactive property,
  - `update([params])`, a function with optional `params` argument, that returns the value to update the corresponding `data` property of the component.
 Here you can use *Meteor* reactive sources, but **no Vue reactive property getters**.
 The `params` argument is the object returned by the `params()` function described above.